 When was it first used?: 2007

 Not only does it have a long range, but the rifle is incredibly accurate.
-It can deliver pinpoint accuracy of explosive and incendiary ammunition if required.
+It can deliver pinpoint accuracy using explosive and incendiary ammunition if required.

 The sniper rifle was specifically designed for use by the British Armed Forces and American Navy Seals and uses a gas-operated action.
 It is not only deadly accurate but is noted for its relatively small weight, and can be assembled in less than 3 minutes.

-This firearm is highly effective against enemy combatants and military equipment.
+This firearm is considered highly effective against enemy combatants and military equipment.

 Design company and country of origin: Royal Small Arms Factory - United Kingdom